delfiramirez/Russell-blogger-template/README.md

 preface
 ------
-To develop this template, we have introduced a minor enhancement design, adapting the technology offered by Blogger, and felling the needs of this publishing tool.
-Therefore, we have carefully selected both the visual display and the presentation of the code, so to reflect the idiosyncrasies of the personal thematic content of the weblog and the publisher to be consistent with them.
+To develop this template, ios flavoured a minor enhancement design, adapting the technology offered by Blogger, with non-disruptive technique to fell the possibilities of this publishing tool.

+Therefore, it is carefully selected both the visual display and the final presentation of the code, to enjoy a unique and evocative experience, so to reflect and is consequent with the idiosyncrasies of the personal thematic content of the weblog and its publisher.

 technique
 ---------

-There has been deployed an adaptation of the "Simple" style theme used by Blogger sectioning the content with the new structural markup elements offered by the HTML language in its version 5, knowing the issues of the hardening work on a based XML document structure.
+A deployment and adaptation of the "Simple" style theme used by Blogger is sectioning the content adding the new structural markup elements offered by the HTML language in its version 5, taking in consideration the issues and limitations of the hardening work on a based XML document structure.

-The colour palette is adapted and crafted to be consistent with the brand and  corporate image of the Studio, leaded by the publisher, subtly mimicking it, so this palette converges from a crude white base to strengthen the written word.
-The choice of a dark shade of gray colour for the text and paragraphs, brings contrast to the liveliness of the green emeralds of the headings and the needed hiperlinks to external or internal content.
+The colour palette is adapted and crafted to be consistent with the brand and corporate image of the Studio leaded by the publisher, subtly mimicking it.
+So this palette converges from a crude white base to strengthen the written word.
+The choice of a dark shade of gray colour for the text and the paragraphs, brings contrast with the liveliness of the green emeralds of the headings and the hiperlinks.

-A special emphasis and effort is scoped on the distribution of the content through devices, the layer presentation, and the CSS code for the main (X)HTML text structure tags.
+A special emphasis and effort for the distribution of the content through devices, the layer presentation, and the CSS code for the main (X)HTML text structure tags and elements.

 The CSS technology used to paint the visual structural elements or the main content header, creates a reminiscence of the classic punched emboss.
 A similar emboss technique like those you pervceive while reading and touching paper magazines or essay books in paper format, thus eluding the risk of flatness.

 There is a measure and distance between spaces and a choice of the font to fill the characters between paragraphs; leveraging different characteristics to better differentiate discrete areas of content.
 If in a mobile experience, it allows the audience a pleasant reading, focused on content, with the use and interaction of a measured scroll interaction.

-The one-column concept creates a share of spaces, permitting us to tailor and position both text and images for a perfect fit into the different screen formats or devices.
+The one-column concept creates a share of spaces, removes distraction, and position both text and images into a perfect fit for the different screen formats or devices.

-At the bottom of the application is reserved a space for personal widgets or custom made content, the user can manage through the administration interface of the publishing tool.
+At the bottom of the application is reserved a space for personal widgets and custom made content, managed through the administration interface of the publishing tool.

 Besides its native mobile implementation, there was responsiveness implemented too.